Structures and Lagrangian statistics of the Taylor-Green Dynamo: Long time scaling regime

 \section{Long time scaling regime}

 In the previous section we observed that the transition to Gaussian statistics of the perpendicular magnetic field takes very long times during the saturated regime while this happens on time scales of the order of $T_L$ in the kinematic regime.
 The reason are long lasting correlations.
-The autocorrelation of the velocity increments $C_v(\tau) = \langle v_i'(t) v_i'(t+\tau) \rangle / \langle v_i'^2(t)\rangle$ with $v_i'(t)= v_i(t) - \langle v_i(t) \rangle$, is displayed in Fig.~\ref{fig:lagCorr} (left).
-The correlation time is indeed of the order $T_L$ for the hydrodynamic regime.
-During the saturated regime the perpendicular component of the velocity field remains correlated for a longer time (see Fig.~\ref{fig:lagCorr}) (left)) of the order of $20\, T_L$.
+The autocorrelation of the Lagrangian velocity increments $C_v(\tau) = \langle v_i'(t) v_i'(t+\tau) \rangle / \langle v_i'^2(t)\rangle$ with $v_i'(t)= v_i(t) - \langle v_i(t) \rangle$, is displayed in Fig.~\ref{fig:lagCorr} (left).
+The Lagrangian correlation time is indeed of the order $T_L$ for the hydrodynamic regime.
+During the saturated regime the perpendicular component of the velocity field remains correlated for a longer time (see Fig.~\ref{fig:lagCorr}) (left)) of the order of several $T_L$.
 Note that the parallel component becomes anti-correlated at times of the order of $\pi/v^{rms}_z$ (see table \ref{table2}).
 This corresponds to the typical time of a fluid particle crossing a TG fundamental box in the $z$ direction and starting to feel the mirror symmetries of the TG flow.

 The long correlation time scale is also clearly observed for the magnetic increments in Fig.~\ref{fig:lagCorr} (right) and corresponds to the time-lag for which the PDF of the magnetic field increments becomes Gaussian.
-This time scale is a specific property of the TG flow which is not observed with the frozen force (Run VII, Fig.~\ref{fig:lagPdfB} (right)).
+We note that this time scale is a specific property of the TG flow which is not observed with the frozen force (run ff, Fig.~\ref{fig:lagPdfB} (right)) and it does only weakly depend on $Pm$.

 In order to better understand the long time correlations and the non-Gaussianity of the magnetic field increments we study Lagrangian structure functions (LSF) of the form